codex-team/editor.js/README.md

 ## Version 2.0-beta is here!

-We glad to introduce the next version of CodeX Editor.
+We are glad to introduce the next version of CodeX Editor.
 Totally new core, structure and plugins — that was an impressive adventure 🤓.

 Welcome to testing stage.
 Please, join a [public Telegram-chat](//t.me/codex_editor) where you always find a support.